tom42/agbpack/doc/HUFFMAN.md

 Another byte is needed to store the TSB, so we end up with 16 bytes, so there are no padding bytes at the end of the serialized tree.

-Assume the bitstream contains the following sequence of bits: 101
+Assume the decoder has just decoded a symbol and encounters in the middle of the bitstream the following sequence of bits: 101

 1. The decoder starts at array index 0 with the root node, which is implicitly an internal node.
 Note that child0 type and child1 type